Sue9104/web-manual/interface/owner-project-management.md

 #### Release

-Just click the "Export" button, and a new version is released.
-Moreover, all histroical versions are listed below the button.
+Just click the "Export New Version" button, and a new version is released.
+Moreover, all histroical versions are showed.

 ![](/assets/project_management.release.png)